MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/production/flushing-principle-n.md

 ## Symptoms

 This issue occurs when the **Automatic BOM consumption** setting (on the **Automatic update** tab of the **Production control parameters** page) is set to *Flushing principle*.
 This setting means that all bill of material (BOM) lines should automatically be consumed when a purchase order is received.
-However, you would expect that BOM lines with **Flushing principle** explicitly set to *Manual* should not be auto-consumed (by definition), but when this issue occurs, BOM lines set to *Manual* are still auto-consumed anyway.
+However, you would expect that BOM lines with **Flushing principle** explicitly set to *Manual* should not be autoconsumed (by definition), but when this issue occurs, BOM lines set to *Manual* are still autoconsumed anyway.

 ## Resolution